-Rigid boundaries may actually be self-serving, controlling, or violate the boundaries of another person.
+Rigid boundaries may be self-serving, controlling, or violate another person's boundaries.
 They can also create walls between ourselves and others, leading to too much separation, loneliness, and personal disappointment.
 (5)

 Loose boundaries simply don't provide enough personal protection or separation, which may leave you feeling like a people pleaser, overinvolved, taken advantage of, and tired.
 (6)

 Significant barriers can stand in the way of developing healthy boundaries in relationships.
 Oftentimes clients will stop themselves from implementing boundaries with fears that they are being “too assertive” or “selfish”, as well as fears of guilt, rejection, and conflict.
 However, it is critical that all healthy individuals maintain some aspect of boundaries with others.

 Therapy can help with letting go of judgment, exploring personal values and desires, and discussing where changes may be important.
 Once goals are developed, together a therapist and client can identify steps that can be taken towards expressing goals warmly with others, as well as set limits.

 Therapy can also help uncover areas in which thought patterns or “schemas” are stopping you from executing boundaries with others or where potential past traumas are interfering with healthy relationship boundaries.